Trung0246/ComfyUI-0246/README.md

  - Requires two `Hold` to sandwich the `Loop` node to be usable.

 To reuse data from previous iteration, I guess there's extensions for that already.

+Probably unstable as hell since I only tested for simple case.

+Until the topological PRs from the ComfyUI repos got merged, this node will be kept around.
 </details>

 ---